sunlightlabs/django-mediasync/README.rst

 * django >= 1.0
 * boto >= 1.8d
 * slimmer == 0.1.30 (optional)
+* python-cloudfiles == 1.7.5 (optional, for Rackspace Cloud Files backend)

 ----------------------------
 Upgrading from mediasync 1.x
 ----------------------------

-1. Update your mediasync settings as described in the next section.
+#.
+Update your mediasync settings as described in the next section.
-1. Run *./manage.py syncmedia --force* to force updates of all files:
+#.
+Run *./manage.py syncmedia --force* to force updates of all files:
 	* gzip instead of deflate compression
 	* sync both compressed and original versions of files
 #. add "django.core.context_processors.request" to TEMPLATE_CONTEXT_PROCESSORS